-Fresh Roots Farm was established in 2011, by Michelle Schram and Troy Stozek, on a piece of land that was owned and farmed by Michelle’s grandparents and parents, near Cartwright in southwest Manitoba.
-Although Michelle grew up on her family’s nearby cattle ranch (Troy originally a town boy from Dauphin, MB) they both put down “fresh roots” with equally fresh ideas and optimism for growing good food from the land.
+Fresh Roots Farm was established in 2011, by us, Michelle Schram and Troy Stozek, on a piece of land that was owned and farmed by Michelle’s grandparents and parents, near Cartwright in southwest Manitoba.
+Although Michelle grew up on her family’s nearby cattle ranch (Troy originally a town boy from Dauphin, MB) we both put down “fresh roots” with equally fresh ideas and optimism for growing good food from the land.

 About our farm

 Here are some of the principles we believe in and follow at Fresh Roots Farm:

 Regenerative and Adaptive Land Management:

 We want to work beyond the term “sustainability” and instead of maintaining the status quo, we strive to improve and regenerate the health of our soil, plants and biology.
 We want to incorporate grazing ruminant animals and pollinators into that system, and in turn, produce high quality, nutrient-dense and healthy food.
 We employ systems of holistic adaptive grazing with our beef and sheep, and pasture-based beekeeping that encourages ecosystem biodiversity.

 We believe in putting the utmost importance on the health and well-being of the livestock (and bees) we steward, and strive to work with them in a way that is less stressful and interventionist, to recognize their right for good and nutritious food, clean water, and shelter when needed, and to respect their lives by providing them with a happy life and humane slaughter.